olegspiv/LFP-data-analysis/README.md

 # LFP Analysis Toolbox

 ## Overview
-The `LFP_data_analysis.m` script is a MATLAB-based tool designed for the preprocessing, analysis, and visualization of Local Field Potential (LFP) recordings.
+The `LFPDataAnalysis` MATLAB class provides functionality to preprocess, analyze, and visualize Local Field Potential (LFP) data.
+The class supports operations such as segmentation, filtering, spectral analysis, and time-frequency plotting for multiple channels.
 It leverages the FieldTrip toolbox to process multi-channel LFP data and provides interactive visualization features to facilitate neuroscience research.

 ## Features
-- **Data Loading and Synchronization**:
+- **Data Preprocessing**:
-  - Loads LFP data from `.mat` files.
+  - Segments the data into defined lengths.
-  - Ensures channel length consistency by truncating longer signals.
+  - Applies high-pass, low-pass, and band-stop filtering.

 - **FieldTrip Integration**:
   - Converts raw LFP data into FieldTrip-compatible format.